 The CD sold two million copies in the first two days of release and 8.5million in eight days.
 Now we are yet to get the exact figure from Tjoe, but just two months in the market, the album is doing just fine.

-Gaa has beaten the record of Gongo Aso?When we released Gongo Aso, Afro Best, the marketer, didn’t tell us the exact number of CDs sold, but Gongo Aso is being played in Kenya, South Africa among other African counties.
+Are you now saying that Bashorun Gaa has beaten the record of Gongo Aso?When we released Gongo Aso, Afro Best, the marketer, didn’t tell us the exact number of CDs sold, but Gongo Aso is being played in Kenya, South Africa among other African counties.
 Now we can see how many copies have been sold and even for Tradition we could also monitor the sales but for Gongo Aso nobody gave us any data at all.

 Had music been your childhood ambition?